 - 1. Guidelines for Receiving Financial Support: The international summer project funding process has changed and will no longer be part of the Financial Aid Work-Study Program.
-IMSE Office will provide funding for approved projects.
-In the past the funding consisted of a \$4000 stipend.
-Please stay tuned for updates regarding MS1 Summer Project Funding. - 2.
-Students are also encouraged to apply for the BARR Fellowship and the Atkins Summer Fellowship Fund (from the Medical College) and any grants from outside agencies. - 3.
-Funding from IMSE Office is contingent upon completion of the required submission of a Final Narrative Summary (Impact Statement).
+IMSE Office will provide funding for approved projects in the form of reimbursement up to the amount of \$5000 per student for qualifying expenses (airfare, visas, pre-travel health, and accommodation).
+While we hope this will cover the vast majority of the expenses for our summer students, we want to recognize that you may incur some out-of-pocket costs.
+Please see MS1 Funding Policy below for more details. - 2.
+Students are also encouraged to apply for the BARR Fellowship and the Atkins Summer Fellowship Fund (from the Medical College) and any grants from outside agencies.
+If you are awarded outside funding you are required to disclose this information to the IMSE Office as your reimbursement amount from IMSE will make up the difference between what you are awarded from your outside funding to a max of \$5k.
+(For Example: if you are awarded \$3000 of outside funding, you will qualify for reimbursement up to an additional \$2k from IMSE to make a total of 5K).
+This ensures equity and sustainability of our program funding for all students. - 3.
+Funding from IMSE Office is contingent upon the completion of the required submission of a Final Narrative Summary (Impact Statement).
 Student funding is also contingent upon participation in the International Fellows Event with a Poster Presentation of your work held in the Fall (October). - 4.
 If you wish to receive research credit for this elective, please contact The Office of Medical Student Research and complete the required forms: https://research.weill.cornell.edu/medical-student-research - 5.
 Student Poster Presentation You are required to prepare a poster to be shown at an International Fellows Reception in October.
 Guidelines and a sample outline for the poster can be found on page 13.